 Behind the Whistle: Former Premier League referee Chris Foy explains the latest decisions in the EFL

-Former Premier League referee Chris Foy examines decisions from the EFL, including Sheffield United's possible penalty against Stoke City and Preston's disallowed goal in their loss to Plymouth
+Former Premier League referee Chris Foy examines decisions from the EFL, including Cardiff City's red card against Norwich City and Sheffield Wednesday's opener against Watford

 In Behind the Whistle, former Premier League referee Chris Foy goes through a selection of key match decisions from the latest action across the EFL..